slarwise/tobedone/README.md

 ## Local development

+For local development, you can use Tilt.
+Run `tilt up` and follow the instructions.

 ### Items

 `cargo run` to run the app.
 Build the image and start a container by doing: